-Plan, Develop, Administer Vendor Contract and/or Procure Equipment: Central Basin will seek assistance from a qualified vendor to develop a webbased program that will best suit the goals of the notification and awareness program.
+Plan, Develop, Administer Vendor Contract and/or Procure Equipment: Central Basin will seek assistance from a qualified vendor to develop a web-based program that will best suit the goals of the notification and awareness program.
 Central Basin will oversee all program planning and development.

 Program Implementation and Conservation Practices Tools: The qualified vendor will submit the web-based program details to Central Basin for final approval.
-The vendor will then procure any necessary software and/or hardware to implement the new program.
+The vendor will then procure any necessary software and/or hardware to implement

+Agreement No. 4600007659 - Amendment 4 Page 26b (new) of 154 the new program.
 Once the program is established, Central Basin and the vendor will include links for customers to locate information on best conservation practices related to conservation of water along with requirements or ordinances in their area.
 Customers will be able to access information and tools to educate themselves with that information.
 The vendor will submit weekly progress reports of programming and implementation to Central Basin for review, comments and approval.